 A green, well-manicured turfgrass lawn shows we are good neighbors and symbolizes our affluence.
 The environmental impact of keeping our lawns green, weedless, and pest free is significant.

 A previous post explored how Americans became obsessed with turf grass lawns.
 In this post, we’ll look at the impact of turfgrass lawns on the environment, people, and other denizens of Earth.

 The news is filled with stories of droughts, low water tables, and record high temperatures.
 Many water utilities, especially in the southeast and southwest, are concerned about being able to provide enough water to meet customer demand.

-All water supplied to our homes is potable (safe for drinking).
+All the water supplied to our homes is potable (safe for drinking).
 It takes a lot of energy, resources, and money to provide potable water.
-Our lawns don’t require drinking quality water but they use a lot of it.
+Our lawns do not require drinking quality water but they use a lot of it.

 The average American household uses 320 gallons of water a day, of which about 30% is used for watering lawns and gardens (35,040 gallons annually).
 Of that 30%, as much as 50% is wasted due to evaporation, wind, or runoff (17,520 gallons annually) 1.
 Picture lawn sprinklers watering the street or running in 100° weather.
 In a dry climate, water usage increases and outdoor irrigation can reach 50-70% of total household water use 2.

 During the summer, water usage can go up over 100% which strains water supplies.
 This is called peak demand and is similar to the pressure put on power plants when everyone cranks up their air conditioners at the same time.

 Like most plants, turfgrass has both growing and dormant periods.
 We do not like to see dry brown grass on our lawns, even though they might be dormant and still healthy, so we apply extra water in an effort to keep our grass green year round.

 Human interaction with turfgrass lawns contributes to air, water, soil, and noise pollution.